James Caird (politician): Life

 He was appointed a Fellow of the Royal Society in 1865 and President of the Royal Statistical Society in 1880-1882 and was made a Privy Counsellor in 1889.
 Caird travelled to India from October 1878 to join a commission of famine inspectors.
 He held opinions that the Indian administrators did not appreciate.
 He was of the opinion that famine relief should be aimed to save life and was against fitness tests and wage payment against work for Indians.
 He believed that Indian governance needed fundamental change with peasants receiving payment in kind with handling of harvest variability.
 He even considered that land revenue superstructure including the Indian Civil Services needed pruning or even abolition.
 He was senior member of the Land Commission in 1882.
 He was director of the land department of the Board of Agriculture from 1889 to 1891.

 He was appointed a CB in 1869 and promoted to KCB in 1882.

 He died on 9 February 1892 and was buried on the eastern side of Highgate Cemetery.

+Family

+In 1865 he married Elizabeth Jane Dudgeon (1826-1899), daughter of Robert Dudgeon of Hastings.
+She is buried alongside her husband.